FRC2834/blackhawks-scouting/docs/tps.md

 The "TPS Exporter" link on the home page brings you to a page where you can download TPS data as a JSON file from your scouted matches.
 You can also set your team number which will appear in the downloaded file.

-**Note:** Attempting to download data from the TPS config will result in a file that is in Black Hawks Scouting's own CSV format.
+**Note:** Attempting to download data from the TPS config the "normal" way (data inspector, QR code, etc.) will result in a file that is in Black Hawks Scouting's own CSV format.
 The TPS Exporter tool must be used if you want data in the TPS JSON format.

 ## Configuration